From 'one of the finest historical fiction writers in the world' (Ben Kane) comes a brand new series about the last great hero of ancient Greece.

 Alexanor is a man who has seen too much blood.
-He has left the sword behind him to become a healer in the greatest sanctuary in Greece: he has turned his back on war.
+He has left the sword behind him to become a healer in the greatest sanctuary in Greece, turning his back on war.

 But war has followed him to his refuge at Epidauros, and now a battle to end the freedom of Greece is all around him.
 The Mediterranean superpowers of Rome, Egypt and Macedon are waging their proxy wars on Hellenic soil, turning Greek farmers into slaves and mercenaries.

-When a wounded soldier is carried into his temple, Alexanor believes the man's wounds are mortal.
-But he is not destined to die.
-But Alexanor must face his own daemons before he can help the hero face his.
+When wounded soldier Philopoemen is carried into his temple, Alexanor believes the man's wounds are mortal but that he is not destined to die.
+Because he knows Philopoemen will become Greece's champion.
+Its last hero.
+The new Achilles.

 One of the finest historical fiction writers in the world